cps209SpaceAce/Space-Ace/README.md

 * Sounds - Cut eachother off.
 (And no theme music)
 * Formations - Same image as normal
 * Mines - Don't do damage
+* Save/Load - Do not save whether cheating

 ## Recording:
 https://tinyurl.com/cps209-TeamB-Alpha